-So I’ve pulled together a list of the best 12 person tents; looking at the most important features like space, privacy, weather-proofing and value-for-money.
+With that in mind I’ve pulled together a list of the best 12 person tents; looking at features like space, privacy, weather-proofing and value-for-money.

-- The Browning Big Horn is probably the best 12 person tent.
-Possibly the most expensive, too, but worth it!
+- The Eureka Copper Canyon LX12 is probably the best 12 person tent.
+(Possibly the most expensive, too, but worth it!

 - The Core 12 is my favorite mid-range pick.
 Huge!
 And great value for money!